L3MON4D3/LuaSnip/DOC.md

 As with `functionNode`, `user_args` can be used to reuse similar `dynamicNode`- functions.

-# RESTORENODE
+# RestoreNode

-This node can store and restore a snippetNode as-is.
+This node can store and restore a snippetNode as is.
 This includes changed choices and changed text.
 Its' usage is best demonstrated by an example:

 ```lua